Stan Swamy: A life dedicated to Adivasis | Law-Order

 He later worked as Director of the Jesuit-run Indian Social Institute at Bangalore from 1975 to 1986.

+He also worked for the release of tribal youths from prison, often in cases where they were falsely accused.

-Two days before NIA took him into custody in connection to the Bhim Koregaon case, the Jesuit priest claimed stringent laws such as UAPA were being misused to arrest tribals ``indiscriminately in a video message.
+Two days before NIA took him into custody in connection with the Bhima Koregaon case, the Jesuit priest claimed stringent laws such as UAPA were being misused to arrest tribals ``indiscriminately in a video message.

-Swamy who was arrested from his home in Ranchi on October 8, 2020 had said he has never been to Bhima Koregaon.

-However he was taken to Mumbai where he was produced before a court and remanded to judicial custody.
+Swamy, a cancer patient who also has Parkisons disease, was arrested from his home in Ranchi on October 8, 2020.
+Despite protestations that he had never been to Bhima Koregaon, he was still taken to Mumbai where he was produced before a court and remanded to judicial custody.

 He is possibly the oldest person to be charged under the Unlawful Activities (Prevention) Act (UAPA), officials had then said.

-NIA officials had said investigations established he was actively involved in the activities of the CPI (Maoist).
+NIA officials had said investigations established he was actively involved with the CPI (Maoist).

 The NIA also alleged that he was in contact with ''conspirators'' -- Sudhir Dhawale, Rona Wilson, Surendra Gadling, Arun Ferreira, Vernon Gonsalves, Hany Babu, Shoma Sen, Mahesh Raut, Varavara Rao, Sudha Bharadwaj, Gautam Navlakha and Anand Teltumbde -- to further the group's activities.

+Besides, he was convenor of the Persecuted Prisoners Solidarity Committee (PPSC), which the authorities dubbed a frontal organisation of the CPI(Maoist).

-They allaged literature, propaganda material of the CPI(Maoist) and documents related to communications for furthering the group's programmes were seized from his possession.
+They said literature, propaganda material of the CPI (Maoist) and documents related to communications for furthering the group's programmes were seized from his possession.

+Swamy on his part had alleged that material had been planted on his computer and he was being falsely accused.

 Ahead of his arrest, Swamy had posted a video saying the NIA had been interrogating him and had questioned him for 15 hours during a span of five days.